sriramab/gamamanual/G__ExperimentsUserInterface.md

 As soon as an experiment is [launched](G__LaunchingExperiments), the modeler is facing a new environment (with different menus and views) called the _Simulation Perspective_).
 The _Navigator_ is still opened in this perspective, though, and it is still possible to [edit models](G__EditingModels) in it, but it is considered as good practice to use each perspective for what is has been designed for.
 Switching perspectives is easy.
-The small button in the top-left corner of the window, next to the [preferences](G__Preferences) button, allows to switch back and forth the two perspectives.
+The small button in the top-left corner of the window allows to switch back and forth the two perspectives.

 ![images/experiments/button_switch.png](images/experiments/button_switch.png)